 It is important to understand the order of operations for activating your sensor.
 If performed out of sequence, your sensor may have trouble communicating with iMonnit.
-Please perform the steps below in the order indicated to make sure you are performing your set-up correctly.
+Please perform the steps below in the order indicated to make sure you are performing the setup correctly.

-- 1. Create iMonnit Account (If new user). - Register all sensors and gateways to a network in iMonnit.
-Sensors can only communicate with gateways on the same iMonnit network. - 3.
-Connect/power on gateway and wait till it checks into iMonnit. - 4.
-Power on sensor and verify it checks into iMonnit.
+- 1. Create an iMonnit account (If a new user). - Register all sensors and gateways to a network in iMonnit.Sensors can only communicate with gateways on the same iMonnit network. - 3.
+Connect/power on the gateway and wait until it checks into iMonnit. - 4.
+Power on the sensor and verify it checks into iMonnit.
 We recommend powering the sensor on near the gateway then moving to the installation location, checking signal strength along the way. - 5.
-Configure sensor for use (This can be done at any point after step 2) - 6.
-Install sensor in final location.
+Configure the sensor for use.
+(This can be done at any point after step 2.) - 6.
+Install the sensor in the final location.

-Note: For information on setting up iMonnit and the gateway refer to the iMonnit User Guide and the gateways user guide.
+Note: For information on setting up iMonnit and the gateway refer to the iMonnit user guide and the gateways user guide.

-Note: Device specific setup is covered in more detail in the following sections.
+Note: Device specific setup is covered in more detail in the following user guide sections.

 III.
-SETUP AND INSTALLATION
+PORTAL AND SENSOR SETUP

-If this is your first time using the iMonnit online portal, you will need to create a new account.
-If you have already created an account, start by logging in.
-For instructions on how to register and setup your iMonnit account, please consult the iMonnit User Guide.
+If this is your first time using iMonnit, you will need to create a new account.
+If you have already created an account, start by logging into iMonnit.
+For instructions on how to register and set up youMonnit account, please consult the iMonnit user guide.